Fundamental rights / Human Rights Act, ECHR and Government accountability

 What have the ECHR and ECtHR ever done for us?

-A case called Smith and Grady made clear that banning LGBT+ people from serving in the Armed Forces breaches human rights.
+- In 1999, a case called Smith and Grady made clear that banning LGBT+ people from serving in the Armed Forces breaches human rights.

 What would leaving the ECHR mean for international human rights?